getodk/docs/docs/central-api-submission-management.rst

                             - string

+                              .. raw:: html

-                              The new value of this node, which can either be a simple string, or JSON string representing a larger structural change to the Submission XML.
-It can also be null if this field no longer exists in the Submission.
+                                <p>The new value of this node, which can either be a simple string, or JSON string representing a larger structural change to the Submission XML.
+It can also be null if this field no longer exists in the Submission.</p>

                           * - old

                             - string

+                              .. raw:: html

-                              The old value of this node, with similar properties to ``new``\ .
-It can be null if this field did not exist previously.
+                                <p>The old value of this node, with similar properties to <code>new</code>.
+It can be null if this field did not exist previously.</p>

                           * - path

                             - array

+                              .. raw:: html

-                              An array representing the path (XPath) in the Submission tree for this node.
-It does not include the outermost path ``data``\ .
-For elements that are part of repeat groups, the path element is the node name and the index (starting at 0), e.g. ['child', 2] is the third child.
+                                <p>An array representing the path (XPath) in the Submission tree for this node.
+It does not include the outermost path <code>data</code>.
+For elements that are part of repeat groups, the path element is the node name and the index (starting at 0), e.g. ['child', 2] is the third child.</p>

                               Example: ``null``